arashnm80/arashnm80.github.io/handbook.md

 - The Joker - Heath Ledger: “If you're good at something, never do it for free.”
 - At one point I got tired of watching movies and decided to turn my life into a great movie.
 - Once your inner self knows that you've given your best, you won't regret for any loss.
+- If a stupid person is achieving sth great, you can achieve it too.

 </details>